Developing a Genetically Based Precision Medicine Approach in Psychiatry

 - Existing genetic studies to understand more about the biology of disease and to improve existing drug development and repurposing approaches

-- Biobanks with electronic health record information, such as the Million Veteran Program (MVP), BioMe and UK Biobank (UKBB) to identify disease subgroups, stratify risk and model medication response
+- Biobanks with electronic health record information, such as the Million Veteran Program (MVP), All of Us, BioMe and UK Biobank (UKBB) to identify disease subgroups, stratify risk and model medication response

 Georgios Voloudakis, M.D., Ph.D.

-• Assistant Professor, Departments of Psychiatry and Genetics and Genomic Sciences
+• Associate Professor, Departments of Psychiatry, Genetics and Genomic Sciences and Artificial Intelligence and Human Health

 • Member, The Friedman Brain Institute